lowRISC/opentitan/hw/ip/entropy_src/doc/dv/index.md

 ## Goals
 * **DV**
   * Verify all ENTROPY_SRC IP features by running dynamic simulations with a SV/UVM based testbench
-  * Develop and run all tests based on the [DV plan](#dv-plan) below towards closing code and functional coverage on the IP and all of its sub-modules
+  * Develop and run all tests based on the [testplan](#testplan) below towards closing code and functional coverage on the IP and all of its sub-modules
 * **FPV**
   * Verify TileLink device protocol compliance with an SVA based testbench